pivotal-cf/docs-pks/windows-workers.hbs.md

 thistopic: #Empty var to prevent build breaking
 ---

-This topic describes how to configure Windows worker-based Kubernetes clusters in {{  vars.product_full }} ({{ vars.product_short }}).
+This topic describes how to configure Windows worker-based Kubernetes clusters in {{  vars.product_full }}.

 ## <a id='overview'></a>Overview

 In {{  vars.product }} you can provision a Windows worker-based Kubernetes cluster on vSphere with NSX.
-Additionally, TKGI provides beta support for provisioning Windows worker-based Kubernetes clusters on vSphere with Antrea.
+Additionally, {{ vars.product_short }} provides beta support for provisioning Windows worker-based Kubernetes clusters on vSphere with Antrea.

 To provision a Windows worker-based Kubernetes cluster: